Libvirt¶

 There are two options for the connection.

-is per user and can – on a multi-user system – be used to separate the people.
+qemu:///session is per user and can – on a multi-user system – separate users.

-Most importantly, processes run under the permissions of the user, which means no permission struggle on the just-downloaded image in your $HOME
+Most importantly, processes run under the permissions of the user, which means no permission struggle on the downloaded image in your $HOME or the attached USB stick.

 Migration¶

-There are different types of migration available depending on the versions of libvirt and the hypervisor being used.
+Different types of migration are available depending on the versions of libvirt and the hypervisor being used.
 In general those types are:

 virsh migrate --help